ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 disabilities; and accessible new construction and alterations.
 Each agency is responsible for enforcing its own regulations.
 Section 504 may also be enforced through private lawsuits.
-It is not necessary to file a complaint with a Federal agency or to receive a "right-to-sue" letter before going to court.”
+It is not necessary to file a complaint with a Federal agency or to receive a "right-to-sue" letter before going to court."
 (Source: http://www.usdoj.gov/crt/ada/cguide.htm#anchor65610 )

 ### Section 508 of The Rehabilitation Act of 1973:

 (Text: http://www.section508.gov/index.cfm?FuseAction=Content&ID=14 )

-“In 1998, Congress amended the Rehabilitation Act to require Federal agencies to make their electronic and information technology accessible to people with disabilities.
+"In 1998, Congress amended the Rehabilitation Act to require Federal agencies to make their electronic and information technology accessible to people with disabilities.
 Inaccessible technology interferes with an individual's ability to obtain and use information quickly and easily.
 Section 508 was enacted to eliminate barriers in